vasi1796/k3s-proxmox-terraform-ansible/README.md

 qm template 9000
 ```

-### terraform setup
+### Terraform setup

-our terraform file also creates a dynamic host file for Ansible, so we need to create the files first
+Our terraform file also creates a dynamic host file for Ansible, so we need to create the files first

 ```bash
 cp -R inventory/sample inventory/my-cluster